Manhattan Project: Hanford

 The dispute did not delay work.
 Although progress on the reactor design at Metallurgical Laboratory and DuPont was not sufficiently advanced to accurately predict the scope of the project, a start was made in April 1943 on facilities for an estimated 25,000 workers, half of whom were expected to live on-site.
 By July 1944, some 1,200 buildings had been erected and nearly 51,000 people were living in the construction camp.
 As area engineer, Matthias exercised overall control of the site.
 At its peak, the construction camp was the third most populous town in Washington state.
 Hanford operated a fleet of over 900 buses, more than the city of Chicago.
-Like Los Alamos and Oak Ridge, Richland was a gated community with restricted access, but it looked more like a typical wartime American boomtown: the military profile was lower, and physical security elements like high fences, towers, and guard dogs were less evident.
+Like Los Alamos and Oak Ridge, Richland was a gated community with restricted access, but it looked more like a typical wartime American boomtown: the military profile was lower, and physical security elements like high fences and guard dogs were less evident.

 Canadian sites

+Canada provided research, extraction and production of uranium and plutonium, and Canadian scientists worked at Los Alamos.